 Julia Burdick-Will, PhD

-Julia Burdick-Will is an assistant professor in the Department of Sociology and the School of Education at Johns Hopkins University.
+Julia Burdick-Will is an Assistant Professor in the Department of Sociology and the School of Education at Johns Hopkins University.
 She received her PhD from the University of Chicago, where she was an Institute for Education Sciences Predoctoral Fellow, and was a Postdoctoral Research Associate at the Population Studies and Training Center at Brown University.
-Her research combines the sociology of education and urban sociology to study the roots of educational inequality and to examine the dynamic connections between communities and schools that shape opportunities to learn.
-She has studied the effects of concentrated neighborhood poverty on cognitive development, geography of elementary school openings and closings and impact of neighborhood and school violence on student test scores and high-school enrollment patterns.
+Her research combines the sociology of education and urban sociology to study the roots of educational inequality and examine the dynamic connections between communities and schools that shape opportunities to learn.
+She has studied the effects of concentrated neighborhood poverty on cognitive development, the geography of elementary school openings and closings, school segregation dynamics, and the impact of neighborhood and school violence on student test scores and high school enrollment patterns.
 Her current projects explore the role of exposure to violence, transportation, and neighborhood peers in school enrollment decisions.

 2012 Ph.D., Sociology, University of Chicago